Simulation-Software-Engineering/Lecture-Material/version-control/material/workflow_slides.md

 - Gitflow + feature branches on other forks
 - More control over access rights, distinguish between maintainers and external contributors
-- Also use feature branches on forks for maintainers?
+- Should maintainers also use branches on their forks?
   - Makes overview of branches easier
   - Distinguish between prototype branches (on fork, no PR), serious enhancements (on fork with PR), joint enhancements (on upstream)
 - **Good for**: open-source projects with external contributions (used more or less in preCICE)